OmenApps/django-directed/README.md

 Essentially, just about anything involving causal relationships, hierarchies, or dependencies can be modeled with a directed graph.
 This package may be useful if you need to persist that information for use with django applications.

+## Why not use a graph database instead?

+- Compatibility - Graph databases don't play very nicely with Django and the Django ORM.
+There are 3rd party packages to shoehorn in the required functionality, but django is designed for relational databases.
+- Simplicity - If most of the work you are doing needs a relational database, mixing an additional database into the project might not be ideal.
+- Tradeoffs - Graph databases are not a panacea.
+They bring their own set of pros and cons.
+Maybe a graph database is ideal for your project.
+But maybe you'll do just as well using django-directed.
+I encourage you to read up on the benefits graph databases bring, the issues they solve, and also the areas where they do not perform as well as a relational database.

+## ToDo

+- [ ] Write the code!
+- [ ] Write documentation for ReadTheDocs
+- [ ] Build example applications

 ## CHANGELOG